Stacked-Org/stacked-docs/docs/Tooling/stacked-cli.md

 ## Config

-If you want to use stacked_tools in a package that doesn't fit the structure that the cli expects then you can configure stacked to look in the correct places.
+If you want to use stacked_cli in a package that doesn't fit the structure that the cli expects then you can configure stacked to look in the correct places.
 Create a new file in the root of your package called `stacked.config.json`.
 Inside you can create a json body with the following properties:

 - `views_path`: The relative path where views and viewmodels will be generated.
 The default value is: `lib/ui/views`
 - `services_path`: The relative path where services will be generated.
 The default value is: `lib/services`